 Empowering multicultural residents and visitors to protect our Bay

+The Global Melbourne project ended in 2020.
+The program was designed to empower multicultural residents and visitors to protect our Bay.
 Melbourne is diverse and growing.
 Over 40% of residents are born overseas and the city hosts 2.5 million international visitors annually.
-The Global Melbourne project engages with multicultural communities by removing barriers and increasing opportunities to learn about and take action to protect the Bay.
-We do this in various ways: partnering with hostels and tour operator to encourage eco-active tourism; recruiting culturally diverse youth as Multicultural Bay Ambassadors; and developing multilingual Baykeepers short films to improve accessibility and community engagement.
+The Global Melbourne project engaged with multicultural communities by removing barriers and increasing opportunities to learn about and take action to protect the Bay.
+We did this in various ways: partnering with hostels and tour operator to encourage eco-active tourism; recruiting culturally diverse youth as Multicultural Bay Ambassadors; and developing multilingual Baykeepers short films to improve accessibility and community engagement.

 Healthy waterways for Elster Creek, Werribee River and Port Phillip Bay